bachmeb/android-spellwithme/docs/routine.md

         // Execute the query
         Cursor cursor = getReadableDatabase().rawQuery(sql, null);

-        // Call moveToFirst on the cursor object cursor.moveToFirst();
+        // Move the cursor to the first record cursor.moveToFirst();

-        // iterate over the cursor until it reaches the last row.
+        // Loop for as long as the cursor is not after the last record while(!cursor.isAfterLast()) {
-        // notice the ! which negates true to false. while(!cursor.isAfterLast()) {
-            // populate plant from cursor.
+            // populate the object from cursor
-            WordDTO w = populateObjectFromCursor(cursor);
+            WordDTO dto = populateObjectFromCursor(cursor);

-            // add to our collection.
+            // add the DTO to the collection of DTOs words.add(dto);
-            words.add(w);

-            // move to the next result.
+            // Move the cursor to the next record cursor.moveToNext();
-            cursor.moveToNext();
         }
+        // Return the collection
         return words;
     }
 ```

 ####create populateObjectFromCursor() method